Last Update: September 2, 2025

 + PROS

-- The 2.75 CHP motor is effective for regular walking and intermittent running.
+- The 3 HP motor is suitable for walking and running.

 – CONS